Y3llow45/LearnElectronics/docs/components.md

 });
 ```

-Other functions work in similar way
+Not all functions are shown.
+The rest work in a similar way.